kurtsansom/dispatch/docs/locking_guard_zones.rst

-Task memory locking for guard zones
+Memory locking for guard zones
 -----------------------------------

 When ``omp_lock%tasks`` is set, external read access to task memory is locked